Driverless car in Singapore collides with truck, no injuries

-SINGAPORE A self-driving car being tested on Singapore public roads collided with a truck on Tuesday, the city-state's transport regulator said, adding that no one was hurt.
+SINGAPORE (Reuters) - A self-driving car being tested on Singapore public roads collided with a truck on Tuesday, the city-state's transport regulator said, adding that no one was hurt.

 "The test vehicle was changing lane when it collided with a truck," the Land Transport Authority said in a Facebook post.